Green Bay Packers vs. Detroit Lions NFL Week 18 Odds, Plays and Insights for January 9, 2022

 Home and road insights

-- Detroit is 5-2 against the spread, and 2-5 overall, at home this year.
+- At home this year, Detroit is 2-5 overall and 5-2 against the spread.

-- This year, in seven games at home, Detroit has hit the over three times.
+- In seven games at home this year, Detroit has gone over the total three times.

-- Away from home, Green Bay is 5-3 overall and 5-3 against the spread.
+- Green Bay is 5-3 against the spread, and 5-3 overall, in away games.

-- The Packers have two wins ATS (2-2) on the road as 2.5-point favorites or more.
+- On the road, the Packers have one win ATS (1-2) as 3.5-point favorites or more.

-- In eight away games this year, Green Bay has gone over the total three times.
+- This year, in three of eight away games Green Bay has hit the over.

 Powered by Data Skrive.